olivierbellone/stripe-java-examples/stripe-webhooks-spark2/README.md

-# Stripe webhooks endpoint example, using Java and Spark 1.x
+# Stripe webhooks endpoint example, using Java and Spark 2.x

 This is a simple example project illustrating how to implement a [Stripe webhooks endpoint](https://stripe.com/docs/webhooks).

-This example uses the Spark framework version 1.x in order to be compatible with Java 1.7.
-If you're using Java 1.8 or later, you should look at the example using Spark 2.x [here](../stripe-webhooks-spark2).
+This example uses the Spark framework version 2.x, so it requires Java 1.8 or later.
+If you're using Java 1.7, you should look at the example using Spark 1.x [here](../stripe-webhooks-spark1).

 Requirements
 ============

-- Java 1.7 and later.
+- Java 1.8 and later.
 - Maven (<https://maven.apache.org/>)

 The project has some dependencies, Maven will take care of downloading everything.